KungPhoo/ba67-font/readme.md

 Some glyphs had been changed from the original Commodore version:
 - m: The lowercase 'M' in 8 pixels is hard.
-It was changes to look a bit better besides an
+It was changed to look a bit better besides an
   'n'.
 - l: Lowercase L to better distinguish from '1'.
   It matches 't'.